CLIUtils/CLI11/README.md

 If `--` is present in the command line that does not end an unlimited option, then everything after that is positional only.

+#### Getting results
+In most cases the fastest and easiest way is to return the results through a callback or variable specified in one of the `add_*` functions.
+But there are situations where this is not possible or desired.
+For these cases the results may be obtained through one of the following functions.
+Please note that these functions will do any type conversions and processing during the call so should not used in performance critical code:

+- `results()`: retrieves a vector of strings with all the results in the order they were given.
+- `results(variable_to_bind_to)`: gets the results according to the MultiOptionPolicy and converts them just like the `add_option_function` with a variable.
+- `results(vector_type_variable,delimiter)`: gets the results to a vector type and uses a delimiter to further split the values
+- `Value=as<type>()`: returns the result or default value directly as the specified type if possible.
+- `Vector_value=as<type>(delimiter): same the results function with the delimiter but returns the value directly.

 ### Subcommands

 Subcommands are supported, and can be nested infinitely.
 To add a subcommand, call the `add_subcommand` method with a name and an optional description.
 This gives a pointer to an `App` that behaves just like the main app, and can take options or further subcommands.
 Add `->ignore_case()` to a subcommand to allow any variation of caps to also be accepted. `->ignore_underscore()` is similar, but for underscores.
 Children inherit the current setting from the parent.
-You cannot add multiple matching subcommand names at the same level (including ignore case).
+You cannot add multiple matching subcommand names at the same level (including `ignore_case` and `ignore_underscore`).

 If you want to require that at least one subcommand is given, use `.require_subcommand()` on the parent app.
 You can optionally give an exact number of subcommands to require, as well.
 If you give two arguments, that sets the min and max number allowed.
 0 for the max number allowed will allow an unlimited number of subcommands.
 As a handy shortcut, a single negative value N will set "up to N" values.
 Limiting the maximum number allows you to keep arguments that match a previous